mahafuzfaysal2104/AG-3-Cyber-Resilience-for-an-Agribusiness-Back-Office-PG5/evidence/faysal/week-9.md

 - **Problem and Solution:** The production bucket worked correctly.
 The old test bucket and admin commands returned `Access Denied`, which is the expected result.

-- **Justification:** A security control should prove both alloId access and denied access.
+- **Justification:** A security control should prove both allowed access and denied access.

 - **Code used:**